Rewind X

 Data Contained

-Each Fragment NFT stores the latest rewind metadata (e.g., transfer ID, timestamp, amount) and cumulative statistics.
+Each Rewind Proof NFT stores the latest rewind metadata (e.g., transfer ID, timestamp, amount) and cumulative statistics.
 The latest rewind fields are overwritten on each update, while cumulative stats continue to accumulate.
 Full verification remains possible on-chain via the underlying protected transfer records and emitted events.

 Use Cases